Joseph Steiner, Dean

 Health Sciences Center, 110 & 112

-Current information about admission requirements, entrance examinations, professional school curriculums, interviewing skills, and test preparation is available.
-Suggested course work and timelines are available for medicine, dentistry, optometry, physical therapy, occupational therapy, and physician assistant study.
+Current information about admission requirements, entrance examinations, application process, professional school curriculums, interviewing skills, and test preparation is available.
 Current admissions data and addresses for specific schools are available.
 Specific schools may have additional requirements; students are urged to check with the schools they wish to attend.

 Information and residency applications for the WICHE programs, the WWAMI medical education program, and WYDENT, the dental education program, may be found online at http://www.uwyo.edu/hs/wiche-wwami-wydent-program/.